CMSgov/qpp-measures-data/README.md

 ## Quality Payment Program Measures Data Repository

 This repository hosts measures data for QPP and supports functionality to import measures data as an NPM module.
-It currently hosts all Improvement Activity and Advancing Care Information measures, as well as a fraction of Quality measures.
+All 2018 quality, PI (Promoting Interoperability, formerly ACI), and IA measures were added as of [release 1.1.3](https://github.com/CMSgov/qpp-measures-data/releases/tag/1.1.3).
+QCDR measures will be added later in 2018.

-This is the alpha v2 source of truth for QPP measures data.
-It has been built off a measures data API which is no longer available (qpp.cms.gov/api).
+This is the v2 source of truth for QPP measures data.
+The previous measures data API is no longer available (qpp.cms.gov/api).
-This data (qpp-measures-data) reformats some of the data from the v1 measures API and adds some additional information (see [`scripts/measures/archived/scripts/convert-qpp-to-measures.js`](scripts/measures/archived/scripts/convert-qpp-to-measures.js) for the exact transformations).
 The transition to using qpp-measures-data as a source of truth for CMS is ongoing and this data may be subject to modifications.
-We are not guaranteeing stability in the API contract for qpp-measures-data at this time.
+Stability in the API contract for qpp-measures-data is prioritized but not guaranteed.

 ## How to Use qpp-measures-data